bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--The remains of cold meat.
                Some nice stock or gravy.
-               Flour, in the proportion of Ω†oz. to every Ω pint of gravy.
+               Flour, in the proportion of Ì†Øz. to every Ì†∞int of gravy.
                Pepper and salt, and, if liked, a little catsup, or Harvey's sauce.
                Toasted or fried bread.